Skip to main content

 Trusted timestamps

-When a hash is combined with a trusted timestamp, the result is a verifiable statement that a specific file existed in a specific state at a specific time.
+When a hash is combined with a trusted timestamp, the result is a record that a specific file existed in a specific state at a specific time.

-The key distinction is independence.
-Cryptographic proof can be verified by a third party without access to the original capture environment.
+The key distinction is review context.
+Receipt-backed records can be checked by a third party without access to the original capture environment.

-This removes reliance on trust in the uploader and shifts verification to mathematics and process.
+This reduces reliance on trust in the uploader and shifts review toward mathematics and process.

 Why this matters now

-As manipulated media becomes easier to produce, informal signals are no longer sufficient.
-Organizations increasingly require proof that is resilient to challenge.
+As manipulated media becomes easier to produce, informal signals are often not enough.
+Organizations increasingly require records that are resilient to challenge.

-Metadata remains useful for organization and context, but proof is what determines whether an image can be relied upon.
+Metadata remains useful for organization and context, but the broader record is what determines how much weight an image should carry.

 The shift underway is not about abandoning images.
-It is about elevating them from files into facts.
+It is about elevating them from files into receipt-backed records.

 Related Reading